wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.12.22 =
+* Fixed the Illegal mix of collations error produced on some servers that defaulted to non-utf8 charsets.

 = 1.1.12.21 =
 * Minor cosmetic changes to the stats pages.
 * Removed the Google SSL search result accomodations that never really fixed anything.